Italy's Bersani says needs to respond to demand for change

 He said the messy result had shown that austerity policies on their own were not the response to the crisis and added: "The bell is ringing for Europe as well".

-But he ruled out behind the scenes deals with either Silvio Berlusconi's centre-right coalition or the anti-establishment 5-Star Movement of comic and blogger Beppe Grillo.
+But he ruled out behind the scenes deals with either Silvio Berlusconi's center-right coalition or the anti-establishment 5-Star Movement of comic and blogger Beppe Grillo.

 (Reporting by James Mackenzie and Catherine Hornby)